Hearing Loss Is Common Among Older Adults

-Hearing loss can be misdiagnosed as dementia and hearing loss can cause the degree of dementia to be over-estimated.
-Either can happen due to use of cognitive tests that depend on being able to hear and understand spoken language and/or because of some similarities between the characteristics of hearing loss and dementia. (e.g. Lack of understanding, social isolation, depression).
-See:
+Hearing loss can be misdiagnosed as dementia, and hearing loss can cause the degree of dementia to be overestimated.
+Some cognitive tests depend on being able to hear and understand spoken language, and there are some similarities between the characteristics of hearing loss and dementia, such as problems understanding, social isolation, and depression.
+See…

-Untreated hearing loss can affect the ability to communicate with family, friends and others, engage in social or group activities, live independently, feel self-confident, hear the doorbell or phone ring, play card/board games, and/or play sports.
-Thus, multiple articles and studies emphasize that hearing loss can cuase or contribute to social isolation and/or loneliness.
+Untreated hearing loss can affect your relationships with family with family, friends and others, or engage in social or group activities, live independently, feel self-confident, hear the doorbell or phone ring, and play games or sports.
+In effect, not treating your hearing loss can contribute to loneliness and isolation, as shown in the studies below.

 - https://www.hopkinsmedicine.org/health/healthy_aging/healthy_body/the-hidden-risks-of-hearing-loss ; https://www.nursingtimes.net/hearing-loss-leads-to-social-isolation/5001036.article;

 Hearing loss can be harmful, but it’s also very treatable.
 Start with a visit to your primary care doctor or audiologist, and don’t be afraid to be honest about how, when, and and where you’re struggling to hear.